 Since 1992, the American lawyer’s worn many hats as an NBA employee including Deputy Commissioner and Chief Operating Officer, President and COO of NBA Entertainment, NBA Chief of Staff, and Special Assistant to the Commissioner of the NBA.
 In his NBA Entertainment role, he was the executive producer of the IMAX movie “Michael Jordan to the Max.”

 Outside of basketball, Silver holds membership on Duke’s board of trustees and serves on the board of the Lustgarten Pancreatic Cancer Foundation.
 In 2015, he was named one of TIME’s 100 Most Influential People.
 The following year, the University of Chicago Law School awarded him the distinguished alumnus award.
+As if that isn’t enough, Sports Illustrated named Silver the Executive of the Year in 2014 and the Sports Business Journal named him the Sports Executive of the Decade in 2019.

-From banning former Los Angeles Clippers owner Donald Sterling for making racist remarks in 2014, defending Daryl Morey’s free speech, canceling the NBA season due to the COVID-19 outbreak, and orchestrating the NBA Bubble to announcing picks at the NBA Draft, he’s the person to lead.
+From banning former Los Angeles Clippers owner Donald Sterling for making racist remarks in 2014, defending Daryl Morey’s free speech, canceling the NBA season due to the COVID-19 outbreak, and orchestrating the NBA Bubble to announcing picks at the NBA Draft, he’s the right person to lead.